Is a Correction Looming Ahead for UP Fintech Holding Limited (TIGR)

-UP Fintech Holding Limited (NASDAQ:TIGR) went down by -8.21% from its latest closing price compared to the recent 1-year high of $38.50.
-The company’s stock price has collected -19.49% of loss in the last five trading sessions.
+UP Fintech Holding Limited (NASDAQ:TIGR) went up by 2.71% from its latest closing price compared to the recent 1-year high of $38.50.
+The company’s stock price has collected -17.42% of loss in the last five trading sessions.
 Press Release reported on 06/25/21 that UP Fintech Holding Limited’s Singapore Subsidiary Receives Approval-in-Principle Regarding Securities Trading and Clearing in Singapore

 Is It Worth Investing in UP Fintech Holding Limited (NASDAQ :TIGR) Right Now?